artsy/hokusai/docs/Command_Reference.md

 * `hokusai setup` - Writes hokusai project config to `hokusai/config.yml`, creates test, development and production YAML files alongside it, adds a Dockerfile to the current directory, and creates a project ECR repo.

 Required options:
-  - `--aws-account-id`: Your AWS account ID - can be found in your AWS account console.
   - `--project-type`: `ruby-rack`, `ruby-rails`, `nodejs`, `elixir`, or `python-wsgi`.

 When running `hokusai setup` `staging.yml` and `production.yml` are created in the `./hokusai` project directory.
 These files define configuration for a staging / production Kubernetes context that you are assumed to have available, and Hokusai is opinionated about a workflow between a staging and a production Kubernetes context.